awsdocs/amazon-opensearch-service-developer-guide/doc_source/custom-packages.md

 1. Select the package and choose **Delete**\.

 Alternately, use the AWS CLI, SDKs, or configuration API to dissociate and remove packages\.
-For more information, see the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/) and [Amazon Elasticsearch Service Configuration API Reference](es-configuration-api.md)\.
+For more information, see the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/) and [Configuration API reference for Amazon Elasticsearch Service](es-configuration-api.md)\.